interoperable-mobility/principles/docs/definitions.md

      - Receives legally mandated reports from transit providers in order to maintain service quality, safety, and efficiency (e.g. utilities oversight bodies, safety boards, or other government or nonprofit bodies).

 ## Additional Terms

-<a name="open_standard"></a>
-**Open Standard**
-:   A specific ontology, schema, or format used by the mobility industry in order to facilitate the consistent communication of information between devices which is:

-     - Free from cost and restrictions to use,
-     - Publicly documented in its entirety,
-     - Actively maintained by an independent organization whose business interests are not actually - and would not reasonably give the appearance of being potentially - impacted by the contents of the standard,
-     - Contains structured releases, versions, or changelogs, and
-     - Has an open community of contributors and users, and transparent, inclusive governance.

-     Examples include the General Transit Feed Specification (GTFS), Mobility Data Specification (MDS), and General Bikeshare Feed Specification (GBFS).

 <a name="proposed_open_standard"></a>
 **Proposed Open Standard**